 - Chemical synthesis by hydrogenolysis of carbohydrates (21 CFR 178.3500; 21CFR 172.866)) or by synthesis from propylene (mentioned in the 1995 Technical Advisory Panel report on glycerin).
-Neither chemical synthetic process has ever been deemed worthy of serious consideration for use in organic. - 2.
+Neither chemical synthetic process has ever been deemed worthy of serious consideration for use in organic.
+Per the draft classification of materials guidance document, this form would be considered synthetic. - 2.
 Biodiesel production comprises reaction of natural fats and oils triglycerides with methyl alcohol or ethyl alcohol to produce the methyl or ethyl esters of fatty acids.
 These synthetic fatty acid esters are the diesel fuel.
 Glycerin is a synthetic waste byproduct of this chemical process.
 The commercialization of the biodiesel process in the past few years has created an enormous supply of biodiesel glycerin that has largely displaced chemical synthesis from propylene.
 In fact, the low cost of biodiesel glycerin has resulted in commercialization of processes to use it as a raw material to produce epichlorohydrin, acrolein, propylene glycol, and other organic chemicals.
-There are safety concerns with biodiesel glycerin, discussed in Section B-11. - 3.
+There are safety concerns with biodiesel glycerin, discussed in Section B-11.
+Per the draft classification of materials guidance document, this form would be considered non-agricultural synthetic. - 3.
 Saponification of natural fats and oils, a process of hydrolyzing the agricultural products fat or oil with water (steam) under pressure (high-pressure splitting) or with a solution of sodium carbonate, sodium hydroxide, or potassium hydroxide (traditional process) to produce synthetic glycerin and fatty acids.
-The steam process is described in the 1995 Technical Advisory Panel Report on glycerin.
+The steam process is described in the 1995 Technical Advisory Panel (TAP) Report on glycerin.
 The alkali process is the traditional process used to saponify fats and oils.
 The three sources of alkali used in this process are included in the National List.
 Glycerin produced by saponification was recommended by the NOSB in 1995 for inclusion on the National List with the annotation "produced by hydrolysis of fats and oils."
-It is currently included on the National List as a synthetic nonagricultural substance at §205.605(b) [and also for livestock used at §205.603(a)(12)].
-Certified organic glycerin is being produced by saponification of organic fats and oils. - 4.
+It is currently included on the National List as a synthetic nonagricultural substance at §205.605(b) [and also for livestock use at §205.603(a)(12)].
+Certified organic glycerin is being produced by saponification of organic fats and oils.
+Per the draft classification of materials guidance document, glycerin produced using saponification of natural fats and oils using steam would be considered agricultural.
+However, the material would be considered synthetic if an alkali catalyst was used. - 4.
 Microbial fermentation of carbohydrate substances (analogous to citric acid currently included in the National List at §205.605(a)) to produce non-synthetic glycerin.
 This production method is briefly mentioned generically in the 1995 TAP Report and referred to in the Merck Index monograph on glycerol (glycerin), which cites a U.S. Patent No. 3,012,945 issued to Noda in 1961 for yeast fermentation to produce glycerin.
 Currently, microbial fermentation of organic cornstarch by the yeast Candida krusei1 is used commercially to produce certified organic glycerin as well as non-synthetic non-organic glycerin.
+Per the draft classification of materials quidance document, this form would be considered agricultural.